Preparing Manuscripts for Publication in Psychology Journals

-To exemplify the process, we describe specific publication procedures for journals of the American Psychological Association.
+To exemplify the process, we describe specific publication procedures for APA Journals.

 As anyone planning to submit a manuscript for publication is well aware, the process of conceptualizing testable research questions, reviewing the literature, conducting experiments, performing analyses, interpreting results, and, finally, writing a paper that effectively describes the study and communicates the findings involves large investments of time and energy.

 When one also considers the pressure to publish in academic settings; the high rejection rates of prestigious journals, APA journals being among these; and the waiting period for a publication decision, the stress that can accompany the process becomes readily understandable.